jstedfast/MailKit/FAQ.md

 }
 ```

-The downside of the above example is that it requires had-coding known values for "trusted" mail server
+The downside of the above example is that it requires hard-coding known values for "trusted" mail server
 certificates which can quickly become unweildy to deal with if your program is meant to be used with
 a wide range of mail servers.